aoadenus/CIS-3343-Group-Project/replit.md

 - **Public-facing website**: Warm, inviting customer experience with shop, custom cake builder, gallery, about, and contact pages
 - **Admin portal**: Staff management interface with dashboard, orders, customers, products, and reports

+## Design Status
+- **HOMEPAGE LOCKED**: The homepage design is finalized and stable.
+No major changes should be made without explicit user clarification and acceptance.

 ## Technology Stack
 - **Framework**: React 18.3.1 with TypeScript
 - **Build Tool**: Vite 6.3.5